chen0040/keras-chinese-resume-parser-and-analyzer/README.md

 * Chinese NLP using SnowNLP
 * Extract chinese texts using pdfminer.six and python-docx from PDF nad DOCX

-# Usage

-### Rule-based Chinese Resume Parser
+# Usage 1: Rule-based Chinese Resume Parser

-The [sample code](demo/rule_base_parser.py) below shows how to scan all the resumes (in PDF and DOCX formats) from a particular directory and print out a summary from the resume parser if information extracted are available:
+The [sample code](demo/rule_base_parser.py) below shows how to scan all the resumes (in PDF and DOCX formats) from a [demo/data/resume_samples] folder and print out a summary from the resume parser if information extracted are available:

 ```python
 from keras_cn_parser_and_analyzer.library.rule_based_parser import ResumeParser